 General standards for admission to Fuller Theological Seminary may be found in the Admission Standards section of this catalog.
-Applicants should possess an MDiv degree or its educational equivalent from an ATS-accredited school, with an overall graduate GPA (grade point average) of at least 3.0, and a competency in at least one biblical language (or depending on the concentration chosen, two languages) to the level required by the Fuller MDiv degree.
+Applicants should possess an MDiv degree or its educational equivalent from an ATS-accredited school, with an overall graduate GPA (grade point average) of at least 3.5, and a competency in at least one biblical language (or depending on the concentration chosen, two languages) to the level required by the Fuller MDiv degree.
 An MA degree from an ATS-accredited institution, comparable to Fuller's MA in Theology with an emphasis in biblical studies and theology, is also considered acceptable for admission except for the concentrations in practical theology and preaching and the arts, for which the MDiv (or its educational equivalent) is required.
-If the student's previous study has not included the study of Hebrew and Greek to the level required by the Fuller MDiv, the student must demonstrate competence by examination or course work during the first year in order to remain in the program.
-For those entering with a theology and culture, Christian ethics or Christian worship concentration, only one biblical language will be required.
+If the student's previous study has not included the study of eight quarter units of Hebrew and Greek, the student must demonstrate competence by examination or course work during the first year in order to remain in the program.
+For those entering with a theology and culture, Christian ethics or practical theology concentration, only one biblical language will be required.
 Applicants wishing to have their transcripts evaluated officially should contact the Office of Admissions for details.
-In addition, applicants for the practical theology and preaching and the arts concentrations must have significant experience in their field.
-Applicants for the practical theology concentration must have the equivalent of three years of full-time ministry experience.
+In addition, applicants for the practical theology concentration must have the equivalent of three years of full-time ministry experience.
 In order to demonstrate ministry experience applicants must submit an executive summary of paid and volunteer positions held, including church and parachurch, part-time and full-time, sketching primary responsibilities and accomplishments.
-Applicants for preaching and the arts must have significant homiletical experience.
-In order to demonstrate preaching experience, applicants must submit an executive summary of their homiletical experience as a preacher, teacher, and writer.